 2010 – The Minister of Foreign Affairs, Celso Amorim, visits Russia

-2010 – President Luiz Inácio Lula da Silva visits Russia; on the occasion, the “Plan of Action of Strategic Partnership” was signed (May 14)
+2010 – President Luiz Inácio Lula da Silva visits Russia and signs the “Plan of Action of Strategic Partnership” (May 14)

-2011 – Vice President Michel Temer visits Russia to attend the 5th Meeting of the CAN (May 17)
+2011 – Vice President Michel Temer visits Russia to attend the Fifth CAN Meeting (May 17)

 2013 – Visit of the President of the Government of the Russian Federation, Dmitry A. Medvedev, to co-chair, together with the Vice-President of the Republic, Michel Temer, the VI Brazil-Russia High Level Cooperation Meeting.
 (February 19-21)